-- Coursework must be completed at a nationally recognized, university-level institution and must be at a level of achievement comparable to COCC’s A, B, C and D grades.
-Note that a “D” will not be accepted for the AAOT degree, foundational requirements and for some programs.
+- Coursework must be completed at a nationally recognized, university-level institution and must be at a level of achievement comparable to the College's A, B, C and D grades.
+Note that a D will not be accepted for the Associate of Arts Oregon Transfer, foundational requirements, and some programs.
 See individual program descriptions.
-The applicability of such transfer credit will be evaluated as is credit from U.S. institutions.
+The applicability of such transfer credit will be evaluated as is credit from United States institutions.

-- Association of International Educators (NAFSA) and American Association of College Registrars and Admissions Officers (AACRAO) guidelines will be used in evaluating the credentials.
+- Association of International Educators and American Association of College Registrars and Admissions Officers guidelines will be used in evaluating credentials.

-- The student will pay for costs associated with international transcript evaluations.
+- The student will pay costs associated with international transcript evaluations.

 It is the responsibility of each student with transcripts from foreign universities to have the transcript translated (if necessary) and evaluated for acceptance toward a COCC certificate or degree.
-The student must use a member of the National Association of Credential Evaluation Services (NACES).
-Details on foreign transcript evaluation are available at the COCC Admissions and Records office, Boyle Education Center.
-English taught outside the United States may not meet COCC’s English composition requirement.
-Degrees from foreign countries do not waive the general education or writing competency requirements.
+The student must use a member of the National Association of Credential Evaluation Services.
+Details on foreign transcript evaluation are available at the Admissions and Records office.
+English taught outside the United States may not meet the Colelge's English composition requirement.
+Degrees from foreign countries do not waive general education or writing competency requirements.

 Midterm Grade Reports

-Midway through each term, instructors have the option to file grades of “D” and “F” or “NP” for those students whose performance indicates it, including those who are not regularly attending class.
+Midway through each term, instructors have the option to file grades of D, F, or NP for students (including those who are not regularly attending class) whose performance indicates it.
 It is entirely at the instructor’s discretion to submit or not submit a midterm grade report.
-If an instructor submits a midterm grade, the student will be sent an email at their college email address.
+If an instructor submits a midterm grade, an email is sent to the student's COCC email address.